 Our future is tied to and interconnected with our local, state, national, and international partners.
 We will create and sustain partnerships that allow our research to have impact locally and globally, our education to prepare students for civic engagement and impact, and our service to create solutions for a more equitable, sustainable, and resilient world.

-Since its founding in 2004, UMD’s research park has dramatically grown in size and scope.
+Since its founding in 2004, The University of Maryland’s research park has dramatically grown in size and scope.
 The Discovery District today features many private and governmental organizations with thousands of employees working in more than 2 million square feet of office space.

 Discovery District

-The university is accelerating efforts to support students in Prince George’s County and Baltimore high schools seeking admission to UMD.
+The university is accelerating efforts to support students in Prince George’s County and Baltimore high schools seeking admission to The University of Maryland.

 Welcoming Students from Prince George's and Baltimore